 Christina Gesualdi lassos me, mid-sprint, with her informal greeting.
-From her gentle stance in Mascher's parking lot, she brings me to a slow trot, an antsy standstill.
+From her gentle stance in Mascher's parking lot, she brings me to a

 So good.

 Well.

 It's already started,

 she says to me and the other audience members already gathered around her.
 She doesn't have an umbrella.
 Her body, small and tender against the asphalt, twitches ever so imperceptibly where rain hits her skin.